Close menu

 • The hierarchical grouping of institutions.
 Those institutions that have subordinate structures (marked with asterisk in the tables) and have been grouped to reflect the scientific output capacity of the whole.
 Depending on their position in the hierarchy, institutions can be classified by levels from 0 (highest level for parent institutions) to 4 (lowest level).
 See the example below: Image of example of hierarchical structure of institutions

-For the ranking purposes, the calculation is generated every year from the results obtained over a period of five year ending two years before to the edition of the ranking.
-For example, in 2023, the results shown are those of the five-year period 2017-2021.
-The only exception is the societal impact factor that can only be calculated for the last year.
-As already mentioned, since 2023 the SIR Iber includes Ibero-American institutions from all sectors that have published at least one document in Scopus journals in the analysis period[2].
+For the ranking purposes, the calculation is generated every year from the results obtained over a period of five year ending the last year before the edition of the ranking.
+For example, for the SIR Iber 2024, the results shown are those of the five-year period 2019-2023.
+As already mentioned, since 2023, the SIR Iber includes Ibero-American institutions from all sectors that have published at least one document in Scopus journals in the analysis period[2].

 Indicators and Measurement Factors